SAP/PyRFC/README.md

 ## Features

+- Client, Throughput and Server :new: bindings
+- Automatic conversion between Python and ABAP datatypes
 - Stateless and stateful connections (multiple function calls in the same ABAP session / same context)
 - Sequential and parallel calls, using one or more clients
-- Automatic conversion between Python and ABAP datatypes
-- :new: Throughput monitoring

 ## Supported platforms